davidallert/vteam_frontend_admin/README.md

-# Frontend repository for the admin view.
+# Frontend repository for the admin client.